Welcome to the website of the

 President, RCCSA Inc.

-Our Editor Sean is featuring a series of members cars on the cover of Roverdrive, and this month it is Roger and Gloria Dennis’ ex-Steve Sinclair 1949 Rover P3.
-You will also find a useful technical article on P5 suspension, the story of the Rowley Jones Shield, a round up of ‘Drive it’ day and lots more!
+Our Editor Sean is featuring a series of members cars on the cover of Roverdrive, and this month it is Jamie Sandford-Morgan’s lovely Rover P4 105S.
+You will also find an interesting profile on Jamie, a round-up of recent club runs and events, and lots more!

 Members can also view all electronic editions of Roverdrive on the ‘members only’ page of this website.